grafana/grafana/.github/ISSUE_TEMPLATE/4-grafana_ui_component.md

 ---

 <!--
-By using this template you will make it easeier for us to make sure that documentation and implementation stays up to date for every component in @grafana/ui
+By using this template you will make it easier for us to make sure that documentation and implementation stays up to date for every component in @grafana/ui

 Thank you!
 -->